 $SCRDR over UDP

-When the SpringCore device is configured for Smart Reader mode + $SCRDR over UDP, it sends $SCRDR Messages to a remote UDP server, and opens a local UDP port to accept $SCCMD Messages.
+When the SpringCore device is configured for Smart Reader mode + $SCRDR over UDP, it sends $SCRDR Messages to a remote UDP server, and opens a local UDP port where it can receive $SCCMD Messages.

 Configuration checklist